 3 Appian Way Burwood is a Federation era dwelling which incorporates elements of Arts and Crafts and Queen Anne styles.

-Only dwelling that is two full storeys, number 3 Appian Way.
+It is the only dwelling that is two full storeys.
 (Appian Way Conservation Area Environmental Study Page 11).

-4 Appian Way Burwood.
-Elegant example of Federation Queen Anne style dwelling.
+4 Appian Way Burwood is an elegant example of Federation Queen Anne style dwelling.
 Aerial imagery comparison between 1943 and 2022 shows some rear alterations, however largely intact.
 Well-maintained gardens.
 Dwelling features turret (also referred to as a candle snuffer).

-5 Appian Way Burwood Hoskins Estate
+5 Appian Way Burwood St Ellero

-Burwood LState

-St Ellero